IoT Application Development Company

 Yes.
 Most IoT projects involve integrating device data with an existing system of record, a SCADA system, ERP, CMMS, fleet management platform, or custom operations tool.
 We scope the integration approach during discovery, what the existing system exposes via API or database, what data needs to flow in each direction, and where the authoritative source for each data type lives.
 Integration with legacy industrial systems (Modbus, OPC-UA) and modern cloud platforms (AWS IoT, Azure IoT Hub) are both in scope.

-A focused IoT platform, device management for one device type, real-time data ingestion, a dashboard, and basic alerting, typically runs $30,000--$70,000.
-Full IoT platforms with multiple device types, complex data processing, ERP integration, and mobile apps run $70,000--$180,000.
+A focused IoT platform, device management for one device type, real-time data ingestion, a dashboard, and basic alerting, typically runs $55,000-$100,000.
+A full IoT platform with multiple device types, complex data processing, and ERP or SCADA integration runs $100,000-$160,000.
 Cost depends on device count, data volume, integration complexity, and application requirements.
 We scope every project before pricing it.

 Yes.
 We sign NDAs before any scoping conversation.
 IoT projects often involve proprietary device firmware, hardware designs, and industrial operational data.
 All project deliverables, source code, and architecture documentation are assigned to the client on final payment.
 RaftLabs retains no rights to your IP or your device data.